 NetSupport DNA provides a flexible module to support the delivery and tracking of AUPs across the enterprise.
-Policies can be applied to specific devices for display each time any user logs on, or to users for one-time display and acknowledgement.
+Policies can be applied either to specific devices (eg PCs in the library) for display each time any user logs on, or to users for one-time display and acknowledgement.
 The Acceptable Use Policy feature can support multiple policies, which can then be formatted for clear presentation.
 Full tracking and exception reporting is also provided.

 NetSupport DNA includes a high-level Print Monitoring feature.
 Individual printers across the enterprise are automatically identified and, from the central console view, costs for printing (black and white, color and so on) can be assigned either globally or against each different printer.
 Where required, printers can also be excluded from the view.
 A full overview of printing activities and indicative costs across the enterprise is provided by NetSupport DNA.